muthufootlocker/kafkatransforms/README.md

 to be correct before deployment.

 ## Note
-If you're done any modification please update custom-date-smt.zip file and commit it. because it's used in docker compose file.
+If you're done any modification please update custom-date-smt.zip file and commit it. because it's used in docker compose file..